 The third bias that Bacon examined involves our use of language.
-Turning to Bacon (1620/1994), we read, "The Idols of the Marketplace [sic] are the most troublesome of all; these are idols that have crept into the understanding through the alliance of words and names" (p.
+Turning to Bacon (1620/1994), we read, "The Idols of the Market-place [sic] are the most troublesome of all; these are idols that have crept into the understanding through the alliance of words and names" (p.
 64).
 Bacon recognized that our use of words shapes how we think about things.
-Consider an example directly related to our earlier on-site day-care question.
-Scarr et al. (1990) have noted that, during the 1950s and 1960s, developmental psychologists who studied the effect of child care examined the effects of maternal absence or maternal deprivation.
+Consider an example related to day care for children.
+Scarr, Phillips, and McCartney (1990) noted that during the 1950s and 1960s, developmental psychologists who studied the effect of child care examined the effects of maternal absence or maternal deprivation.
 Clearly, these emotionally charged phrases create a negative bias against women who choose to pursue a career while their children are infants and toddlers.
 Why use these phrases as if the mother deprived her children of food and water?
 What about the father's absence?
-If children suffer maternal deprivation, why do they not suffer paternal deprivation as well?
+If children suffer maternal deprivation, why don't they suffer paternal deprivation as well?
 Could it be that fathers are guilt-free because societal norms allow men to work outside the home?
 Furthermore, the words absence and deprivation evoke images of children warehoused in dangerous day-care centers.
-Scarr and her colleagues argued that these terms grew out of "fantasies about child development ... mother-infant attachment... and the role of early experience for later development" (p.
+Scarr and her colleagues argued that these terms grew out of "fantasies about child development . . . mother-infant attachment . . . and the role of early experience for later development" (p.
 255).
 These terms fell out of favor during the 1970s, when the rights of women to pursue a career became popular.
 Researchers then began to examine the benefits of day care.
-Thus, the Idols of the Marketplace reflects the power of language over our thought processes.
+Thus, the Idols of the Marketplace reflect the power of language over our thought processes.
 How could this be a limitation to good science?